Nikkig087/project2test/README.md

 - **Timer**: Introduce a timer feature to add an element of challenge and excitement to the gameplay.

 - **Animation**:  Add animations for character transitions and guessing feedback.

+- **Additional Characters**: Add more unknown Characters from the 60's or 70's maybe to the game and perform a Character review every 2 months to remove current Characters an update them with new Characters.

+- **Add difficulty levels**: Add the option to choose to play at a beginner, intermediate or advanced level.

 # Testing